-- 11.2 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
-This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 11.3 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
-Parents must state a preference for the Academy in the CAF. - 11.4 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+- 12.1 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 12.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
+Parents must state a preference for the Academy in the CAF. - 12.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
 This documentation must be submitted to the child's home Local Authority, to arrive by the application deadline.
-If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 11.5 The application deadline for admission to Reception year in the normal admission round is Sunday, 15th January 2023. - 11.6 National Offer Day for admission to Reception Year in the normal admission round is Monday, 17th April 2023. - 12 Late applications (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
+If supporting documents are not provided, the Local Authority/ Academy may not be able to identify the correct oversubscription category, which could result in the child being placed in a lower category and reduce the chance of achieving a place. - 12.4 The application deadline for admission to Reception year in the normal admission round is Monday 15th January 2024. - 12.5 National Offer Day for admission to Reception Year in the normal admission round is Tuesday 16th April 2024. - 13 Late applications (as defined above) will be processed by the Local Authority after all on time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
 Parents are therefore strongly advised to submit their applications on time.

-13 In-Year Admission Applications
+14 In-Year Admission Applications